 One big question looms as Tiger Woods embarks on a new season: What's next?
-After a return to the big stage a season ago, in which he not only played a full schedule but won again with an impressive performance at the Tour Championship, Woods is back for the next chapter.
+After a return to the big stage a season ago, during which he not only played a full schedule but also won again with an impressive performance at the Tour Championship, Woods is back for the next chapter.

 Will this season be better?
 Worse?
-Include another win, or multiple wins?
+Include another win or multiple wins?
 What about that elusive 15th major championship?

 We're here to chronicle every step along the way.

 The streak will go on.
 No place has Tiger Woods played more without a win than at Riviera Country Club.
 But after four days of stops, starts and early wake-up calls thanks to awful weather, Woods walked away with some good and bad before he heads off to this week's WGC-Mexico Championship.
-After needing a long birdie just to make the cut, Woods put together a solid third round -- it spanned Saturday and very early Sunday morning -- to leap into the top-10 before fading down the stretch Sunday afternoon.
-Like much of the field, Woods simply looked tired as he closed a long week.
+After needing a long birdie just to make the cut, Woods put together a solid third round -- it spanned Saturday and very early Sunday morning -- to leap into the top 10 before fading down the stretch Sunday afternoon.
+Like much of the field, Woods looked tired as he closed a long week.

 Round 1: 70